Last Updated: 17th April 2025 by Martha Lott

 4. Religious Holidays

 As Dubai is a Muslim country, there are many religious holidays and rules to be aware of.
-If you’re moving to Dubai from the UK, be prepared to hear the Islamic call to prayer play 5 times per day, from sunrise to nightfall.
+If you’re moving to Dubai from the UK, you’ll notice key differences, especially in how public spaces operate during certain times of year.

-During Ramadan, almost all cafes and restaurants will be closed during the day, making it difficult to access food.
+During Ramadan, the most significant religious period in Dubai, most all cafes and restaurants will be closed during the day, making it difficult to access food.
 It’s not illegal to eat in public as a non-Muslim, but you should show respect to the locals during this time.
+Drinking and smoking in public during the day is discouraged, even if you’re not Muslim.

 The dress code for women in Dubai is strict, which is something to get used to if you’re moving from the UK.
 Although women do not have to wear headscarves all of the time, clothing that is short, tight and doesn’t cover your shoulders is considered disrespectful in Dubai culture.